RoboDD/robodd.github.io/_pages/about.md

 > <font color="#FF0000"> Actively looking for an Robotics Engineer opptunity in robotics (robot learning, mobile robots, embodied AI, or motion planning) in UK.
 I do not need a visa or sponsorship.
 I have already got a Graduate Visa. </font>
 -->

 Hi there!
 I am Ziniu WU.
-I am working on [Mixed Reality-based Robotic Manipulation and Robot Learning](https://robodd.github.io/site/research/).
 Previously, I received an MSc in Robotics at the [University of Bristol](https://www.bristol.ac.uk/) and a BSc in Applied Mathematics at the [University of Liverpool](https://www.liverpool.ac.uk/) and [Xi’an Jiaotong-Liverpool University](https://www.xjtlu.edu.cn/en).

 <!--
 Ziniu Wu is a first-year PhD student in Aerospace Engineering at the University of Bristol, working with Dr. Bahadir Kocer and Prof. Arthur Richards.
 His research focuses on **Continual Learning for Dynamical Systems** to enhance their adaptation and robustness in unconstructed and dynamic environments.
 Previously, he received an MSc in Robotics at the University of Bristol and a BSc in Applied Mathematics at the University of Liverpool.